smancke/guble/README.md

 [![Build Status](https://api.travis-ci.org/smancke/guble.svg)](https://travis-ci.org/smancke/guble)

 # Overview
-Guble is in an early state and unreleased.
-The implemented features are already useful and working well, but we may change api's and implementation details, until reaching v0.5.
+Guble is in an early state.
+It is already working well and very useful, but the protocol, API's and storage formats may change without further announcement (until reaching v0.5.
+If you intend to use guble already, please get in contact.

 The goal of guble is to be a simple and fast message bus for user interaction and replication of data between multiple devices:
 * Very easy consumption of messages with web and mobile clients.